pgEdge/cli/docs/functions/cluster-json-template.md

-## SYNOPSIS
+SYNOPSIS
     ./pgedge cluster json-template CLUSTER_NAME DB NUM_NODES USR PASSWD PG PORT

-## DESCRIPTION
+DESCRIPTION
-    Create a JSON configuration file template that can be modified to fully define a remote cluster.
+    Create a template for a cluster configuration JSON file.

-Example: cluster define-remote demo db 3 lcusr lcpasswd 16 5432

-## POSITIONAL ARGUMENTS
+POSITIONAL ARGUMENTS
     CLUSTER_NAME
         The name of the cluster.
-A directory with this same name will be created in the cluster directory, and the JSON file will have the same name.
+A directory with this name will be created in the cluster directory, and the JSON file will have the same name.
     DB
         The database name.
     NUM_NODES